Diskoton: Artists

-Like other former Yugoslav labels, Diskoton also had a licence to release foreign titles for the Yugoslav market including notable international popular music stars such as: The Commodores, Marvin Gaye, Gonzalez, Roy Harper, John Holt, Diana Ross, Tavares, The Temptations, Stevie Wonder, and others.
+Like other former Yugoslav labels, Diskoton also had a licence to release foreign titles for the Yugoslav market including notable international popular music stars such as: Commodores, Marvin Gaye, Gonzalez, Roy Harper, John Holt, Diana Ross, Tavares, The Temptations, Stevie Wonder, and others.

 Competition

 Other major labels in the former Socialist Federal Republic of Yugoslavia were PGP-RTB and Jugodisk from Belgrade, Jugoton and Suzy from Zagreb, ZKP RTLJ from Ljubljana, Diskos from Aleksandrovac, and others.